For many, becoming self-employed requires entering new territory, especially when it comes to taxes.

-You may not only receive a 1099-MISC but if you hire contractors in your business, you may need to send one if you paid a contractor more than $600 in fees during the tax year.
+You may not only receive a 1099-MISC, but you may also need to send one if you hired a contractor and paid them more than $600 in fees during the tax year.

-Here are common questions and answers related to the 1099 -MISC.
-Please note, I’m not a tax expert, so contact a tax professional or the IRS for details.
+Here are common questions and answers related to the 1099 -MISC form.

 What’s on the 1099-MISC Form?

 The 1099-MISC form itself is fairly straightforward.
 In most cases, you’ll have your earnings figure in only one box.
 But each box represents a different form of income:

 Box 1: Rents (Rent paid to you.)

 Box 2: Royalties (Royalties paid to you.)